chiefmurph/MAUC/README.md

 #### Merge conflicts

 Suppose two participants
-enhance Figure 1
+enhance Figure 1 but
-but do not communicate.
-If they make similar but not the same changes, then it's first come first served with respect to the pull request I see, and it will be up to the second person to resolve any potential conflicts when his/her version is merged in.
+are unaware of each other.
+Then priority goes to the first pull request.
+If the second person's changes conflict with the previous person's changes,
+I will get a "merge conflict" when I try to merge and will so inform participant.
 I expect merge conflicts to be rare.